SilentDevCoPro/sre-portfolio/README.md

 # it must be run every time you start a new terminal session"
 & minikube -p minikube docker-env --shell powershell | Invoke-Expression

-Now you can build the images and using the Minikube Docker Daemon docker build -t 'image-name .
+Now you can build the images and using the Minikube Docker Daemon located in /node_service directory docker build -t 'image-name .

+# If you want Auto Scaling to work enable metrics server
+minikube addons enable metrics-server
 ```

 ## Service Deployment